rakseli/redpajama-v2-processing/README.md

     ```
 2. Download data
     - `download_all_sbatch.sh`
-        - downloads all crawls in array-job using 84 nodes to get maximal DL speed
+        - downloads all crawls in array-job downloading 8 crawls at a time to get maximal DL speed
     -  Total inodes used 4.2M
 3. Add document ids to texts and prune extra cols
     - `add_document_ids.py`